 - Caterer (if your venue doesn’t offer catering—you may want to research restaurants who can cater events, too)

-- Cake baker
+- Wedding cake baker

-Shop for attire
+Shop for attire.

-Set up registry
+Set up registry.

 If you don’t have time to get to a store and register, major retailers allow you to start your wedding registry online.
 You can always visit a store later on to see products in person.

-Communicate with your guests
+Communicate with your guests.

-Purchase wedding rings
+Purchase wedding rings.

-Plan your honeymoon
+Plan your honeymoon.

-Figure out the rehearsal dinner plan
+Figure out the rehearsal dinner plan.

 Here’s the thing—you don’t have to have a huge rehearsal dinner.
 In fact, you don’t have to have one at all.
 You can just plan an intimate dinner with just your immediate families and wedding party, or forgo the whole thing.
 If you’d like to go for it, planning a rehearsal dinner is a good task to delegate to family members.

-Secure that marriage license
+Secure that marriage license.

-Make sure you and your partner understand your state’s marriage laws—how long before your wedding you’ll need to get it, if there are blood tests involved, how long it’s valid for, etc. Without a marriage license, you’re not actually married so…get on that.
+Make sure you and your partner understand your state’s marriage laws—how long before your wedding ceremony you’ll need to get it, if there are blood tests involved, how long it’s valid for, etc. Without a marriage license, you’re not actually married so…get on that.

-No matter how short your wedding planning timeline is, you should still try to send out your invitations about six weeks in advance to give your guests enough time to plan ahead.
+No matter how short your wedding planning timeline is, you should still try to send out your invites about six weeks in advance to give your guests enough time to plan ahead.
 You may want to ask your guests to RSVP online through your wedding website to save time and postage.

-Give a final head count
+Give a final head count.

 About two weeks before your wedding, you should have all of your RSVPs in.
-Provide your venue and caterer with a final headcount—and work on that seating chart if you’re having assigned seating at your reception.
+Provide your venue and caterer with a final head count—and work on that seating chart if you’re having assigned seating at your reception.

-Confirm with vendors
+Confirm with vendors.